This is a guest post written by Judith McLean

-This is a difficult question to respond to and since all children develop at different rates there is no clear cut answer.
+This is a difficult question to respond to and since all children develop at different rates there is no clear-cut answer.
 The majority of toddlers still won’t need a pillow when they first make the move to a bed.
-However, experts are clear on one thing – toddlers under the age of 2 shouldn’t be given pillows at all, but after this age and when you believe your child is ready, ensure you select a pillow that is appropriate.
+However, experts are clear on one thing – toddlers under the age of 18 months shouldn’t be given pillows at all.
+After this age (typically at age 2+ years), and when you believe your child is ready, ensure you select a pillow that is appropriate.

-When choosing your toddler’s first pillow, ensure it’s firm and an appropriate size, that way it will provide support and comfort, without the risk of them getting lost.
-You may find this is a case of trial and error, until you find a pillow that works well for your child.
-Today, there are a variety of filler materials used including feathers, memory foam, buckwheat and fiber fill, and the one you choose is largely a personal matter.
-However, feathers are probably less favorable since they are way too soft for a toddler and a common trigger for allergy sufferers.
+When choosing your toddler’s first pillow, ensure it’s firm and appropriate size.
+That way it will provide support and comfort, without the risk of them getting lost.
+You may find this is a case of trial and error until you find a pillow that works well for your child.
+Today, there are a variety of filler materials used including feathers, memory foam, buckwheat, and fiberfill, and the one you choose is largely a personal matter.
+However, feathers are probably less favorable.
+They are too soft for a toddler and a common trigger for allergy sufferers.

-The best material for a toddler pillow is 100% cotton filling; this is a reasonably firm, extremely comfortable and a hypoallergenic material.
+The best material for a toddler pillow is 100% cotton filling, This is a reasonably firm, extremely comfortable, and hypoallergenic material.

 Other Factors to Consider for Safe Toddler Sleep

-Once you’ve got your pillow dilemma solved, there’s some other important things to consider in your child’s bedroom to ensure safe toddler sleep.
+Once you’ve got your pillow dilemma solved, there are some other important things to consider in your child’s bedroom to ensure safe toddler sleep.
 These are some of the fundamentals:

 - Secure Furniture to the Walls